-1) Majority of Consumers Rely on Amazon for ECommerce
+1) The Majority of Consumers Rely on Amazon for ECommerce

-3) Built-in SFP Tools and Features Help with Faster Delivery
+2) Built-in Seller Fulfilled Prime Tools and Features Help with Faster Delivery

-The Amazon platform recently updated its requirements for eligibility for their Seller Fulfilled Prime (SFP) program, set to go into effect February 1, 2021.
-The program is designed to help sellers meet customer demand efficiently and with greater satisfaction while maintaining the credibility of the site and attracting even more consumers to use Amazon as their first-stop ecommerce shop.
+The Amazon platform recently updated its requirements for eligibility for their Seller Fulfilled Prime (SFP) program, which went into effect on February 1, 2021.
+The program is designed to help sellers meet customer demand efficiently and with greater satisfaction while maintaining the credibility of the site and attracting even more consumers to use Amazon as their first-stop eCommerce shop.
 Some of these tools include:

-Automatic Product Classification.
-Amazon automatically lists your products as standard or oversize based on the weight and dimensions.
+- Automatic Product Classification.
+Amazon automatically lists your products as standard or oversize based on their weight and dimensions.

 These are a few of the many features available through the Amazon FBA seller dashboard to maximize your delivery times and see where there may be delays to the flow.
 This helps to prevent customer dissatisfaction and alerts you to how certain products may be affecting your overall delivery model and business.